**TO ENCOUNTER THIS EVENING'S PERFORMANCE**

-For Friday night, meet at Bunker Alley and E 12th Street at 6PM.
-The performance will meet you at this location and proceed through the neighborhood.
+Meet at St. Francis Seraph School (Vine and Liberty Streets) at 6PM.
+The performance will meet you there, and proceed through the neighborhood.
 It will end at 7PM close to the point of origin.

 Free / CAC box office representatives will be taking (pay what you can) donations at the meeting point of each performance.